naqeebghazi/darey.linuxadmin/README.md

   $ sudo chown user1:admin /var/www/html/directoryname
   $ put -r directoryname

-This will upload all the files.
+This will upload all the files as ong as the same directory name is present on the remote host.

 ### To Download